jamiedidthis/quartz/content/notes/nature is emergent and adaptive.md

 ---
-title: Life is constantly creating options
+title: Nature is emergent and adaptive
 tags:
   - emergence
   - nature